Retail increases place attractiveness

 A possible interpretation of our results is that the positive and negative externalities from a large retail establishment such as IKEA cancel each other out within close proximity of the new store, but while the negative externalities are rapidly decreasing with distance, the positive are not.

-This study was conducted by Sven-Olov Daunfeldt, Institute of retail economics and Dalarna University; Oana Mihaescu, Institute of retail economics; Özge Öner, Research institute of industrial economics and Jönköping International Business School; and Niklas Rudholm, Institute of retail economics.
+This study was conducted by Sven-Olov Daunfeldt, Institute of Retail Economics and Dalarna University; Oana Mihaescu, Institute of Retail Economics; Özge Öner, University of Cambridge and Research Institute of Industrial Economics; and Niklas Rudholm, Institute of Retail Economics.